cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I read a skill book but my skill didn't go up!

 This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
 Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
 Usually they are marked **Lover's Desire**.
 Take care of business and _then_ read the book.

+### Hey!
+I'm not supposed to respawn outside of the Clockwork or Project AHO mods!

+This is true.
+If you die in these mods and respawn with Ashes, you game may be permanently messed up.
+I recommend disabling _Ashes_ before doing either of these quest chains.
+Or, if you die, simply ensure that you reload instead of continuing.

 ### I crash in Project AHO when I complete a certain quest!